deadpixi/mtm/README.rst

     If you include the terminal emulation layer (which is `available separately`_ as a library), the total number of lines is still under a thousand.

+Stability
+    mtm is "finished" as it is now.
+    You don't need to worry about it changing on you unexpectedly.
+    The only changes that can happen at this point are:

+        - Bug fixes.
+        - Translation improvements.
+        - Accessibility improvements.
+        - Fixes to keep it working on modern OSes.

 .. _`available separately`: https://github.com/deadpixi/libtmt